Bordertown

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Bordertown has two active public transport stops.
-These are served by two separate routes, offering a total of 14 weekly passenger trips.
-Transport access is limited, with residents generally located 1005 meters from the nearest stop.
-Most residents commute outwards, preferring cars (93%) over walking (5%).
+Bordertown has two active public transport stops, served by two separate routes offering a total of 14 weekly passenger trips.
+Residents have limited access to transport, with an average distance of 1005 meters to the nearest stop.
+In this predominantly residential area, most commuters travel outward by car, which is used by 93% of residents.
+Walking accounts for 5%.
 On average, there are 1.5 vehicles per dwelling.
-According to the 2021 Census, only 4.9% of residents work from home, which may be influenced by COVID-19 conditions.
+According to the 2021 Census, 4.9% of residents work from home, potentially influenced by COVID-19 conditions.

-Service frequency averages two trips daily across all routes, resulting in about seven weekly trips per individual stop.
+Each route has an average service frequency of two trips per day, resulting in approximately seven weekly trips per stop.

 Frequently Asked Questions - Transport